gary-archer/oauth.apisample.nodejs/README.md

 ## Commands

+### Prerequisites

+- Ensure that Node.js 18 or later is installed
+- To run Wiremock, so also install a Java 17+ SDK

 ### Run the API

-Ensure that Node.js 16+ is installed, then run the API with this command:
+Run the API with this command:

 ```bash
 ./start.sh